h82258652/windows-uwp.zh-cn/windows-apps-src/porting/desktop-to-uwp-manual-conversion.md

 ---
+Description: Shows how to manually convert a Windows desktop application (like Win32, WPF, and Windows Forms) to a Universal Windows Platform (UWP) app.
-Description: "介绍如何将 Windows 桌面应用程序（如 Win32、WPF 和 Windows 窗体）手动转换为通用 Windows 平台 (UWP) 应用。" Search.Product: eADQiWindows 10XVcnh
+Search.Product: eADQiWindows 10XVcnh
-title: "将 Windows 桌面使用程序手动转换为通用 Windows 平台 (UWP) 应用"
+title: Manually convert a Windows desktop application to a Universal Windows Platform (UWP) app
 translationtype: Human Translation
-ms.sourcegitcommit: 606d5237cb67cb4439704f81b180c3c48cc1556f
+ms.sourcegitcommit: 2c1a8ea38081c947f90ea835447a617c388aec08
-ms.openlocfilehash: be7599403e78c8db7ba91fe5a7c25b1c1a1ab644
+ms.openlocfilehash: 646a5b88cb7ca97f18bf4552950979a2ceead398

 ---

-# 将 Windows 桌面应用程序手动转换为通用 Windows 平台 (UWP) 应用
+# Manually convert your Windows desktop application to a Universal Windows Platform (UWP) app

-\[有些信息与可能在商业发行之前就经过实质性修改的预发布产品相关。 Microsoft 不对此处提供的信息作任何明示或默示的担保。\]

-使用转换器方便并且自动，如果你不确定安装程序的用途，则它很有用。 但是如果应用使用 xcopy 安装，或者你熟悉应用的安装程序对系统所做的更改，可以选择手动创建应用包和清单。

-以下是手动创建 Centennial 程序包的步骤：

-## 手动创建清单。

-你的 _appxmanifest.xml_ 文件需要具有以下内容（至少）。 将格式类似于 \*\*\*THIS\*\*\* 的占位符更改为应用程序的实际值。
+\[Some information relates to pre-released product which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.\]

+Using the Converter is convenient and automatic, and it's useful if there's any uncertainty about what your installer does.
+But if your app is installed by using xcopy, or if you're familiar with the changes that your app's installer makes to the system, you can opt to create an app package and manifest manually.

+Here are the steps to create a package manually:

+## Create a manifest by hand.

+Your _appxmanifest.xml_ file needs to have the following content (at the minimum).
+Change placeholders that are formatted like \*\*\*THIS\*\*\* to actual values for your application.

     ```XML
     <?xml version="1.0" encoding="utf-8"?>